-- Non-Participating Receptor ID# 1835 45 dBA - Participating Receptor ID# 1839 45 dBA
+- Non-Participating Receptor ID# 484 48 dBA - Participating Receptor ID# 836 46 dBA

-These sound levels are at or below the design goals of 45 dBA for a non-participating residence and 55 dBA for a participating residence.
-In addition, a maximum noise limit of fifty-five (55) dBA $L{eq}$ (8-hour), short-term equivalent continuous average nighttime sound level from the facility across any portion of a non-participating property was evaluated and is satisfied.
-Thus, the Project complies with all design goals with respect to the V150-4.5.
+These sound levels are below the design goal of 55 dBA for a participating residence or potential commercial structure in the Town of Venice.
+The maximum noise limit of fifty-five (55) dBA L{eq} (8-hour), short-term equivalent continuous average nighttime sound level from the facility across any portion of a non-participating property was evaluated and is satisfied across the Project.